ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 ```

 The blank identifier is used to import a package solely for its side-effects (initialization), meaning that we are only using the config package for its init function.
-If you remember, the init function assigns the Config global variable to a pointer of an EnvironmentConfig struct.

-This means that the Config struct is now accessible to your entire application.
-For example, you can use the http host and port variables in your router's ListenAndServer function:
+If you remember, the init function intializes the Config global variable.
+This means that the config is now accessible to your entire application.
+For example, you can use the http host and port variables in your router's `ListenAndServer` function:

 ```go
 import (